hasindu2008/f5c/_docs/r10train.md

 title: Training new models for f5c using Nanopolish train
 ---

-*If you find mistakes or suggestions, please report at [issues](https://github.com/hasindu2008/f5c/issues).*
+*If you find mistakes or suggestions, please report them at [issues](https://github.com/hasindu2008/f5c/issues).*

 We wanted to train new models for R10.4.1 for use with f5c. f5c has no implementation for training new models.
 Given f5c relies on nanopolish models, we use nanopolish for training such models.
 The process of figuring out the nanopolish training for R10.4.1 was quite challenging and required considerable effort.
-With great help from [Jared Simpon](https://github.com/jts), we were able to figure out.
+With great help from [Jared Simpon](https://github.com/jts), we were able to figure it out.
 Hence, we have briefly documented the process we used to train R10.4.1 with nanopolish, and hope it can benefit someone else.

 We sequenced the human methylated and non-methylated (WGA) DNA datasets from [zymo dna methylation standards (D5013)](https://zymoresearch.eu/pages/dna-methylation-standards).
 One PromethION flowcell was used for each dataset and we obtained ~7X depth for the non-methylated  and ~9X for the methylated.
-The whole genome amplified non-methylated data with no base modifications is used for training neucleotide model.
+The whole genome amplified non-methylated data with no base modifications is used for training the nucleotide model.
 Both methylated (only CG methylated in this Zymo dataset) and non-methylated are needed for training a methylation model in CpG context.

-In this example, We will be using [BLOW5](https://github.com/hasindu2008/slow5tools) files to train as BLOW5 is much faster and convienient to use.
+In this example, We will be using [BLOW5](https://github.com/hasindu2008/slow5tools) files to train as BLOW5 is much faster and more convenient.
 You can get the nanopolish *r10 branch* with BLOW5 support from [here](https://github.com/hiruna72/nanopolish) (commit used ce29c2da, remember to checkout to r10 branch) and compile it.
-The binary compiled on Ubuntu 16 is available under `slow5-nanopolish-train/` [here](https://f5c.page.link/r10train) and will work if your Linux distribution is recent.
+The binary compiled on Ubuntu 16 is available under `slow5-nanopolish-train/ubuntu16` [here](https://f5c.page.link/r10train) and will work if your Linux distribution is recent.
+For older Linux distributions, try the binary under `slow5-nanopolish-train/centos7`.

+The data is available on ENA under [PRJEB64592](https://www.ebi.ac.uk/ena/browser/view/PRJEB64592).

 ## Nucleotide model